23 of the Best Types of Orchids to Grow as Houseplants

 Native to South America, the 15 or 16 members of the Zygopetalum genus are large, sympodial epiphytes or terrestrial plants.

-They produce pseudobulbs with fans of strap-shaped leaves, and their foliage is very light green, with lighter veining.
+They produce pseudobulbs with fans of light green strap-shaped leaves with lighter veining.

-The blooms of these orchids range in size from small to large, and are usually green with maroon patterns, with a large lip in a contrasting color.
+The blooms range in size from small to large and are usually green with maroon patterns, and a large lip in a contrasting color.

 A close up horizontal image of purple and white bicolored Zygopetalum sanderae orchid flowers pictured on a dark background.